jermspeaks/christmas-adventure/sections/section-231.md

 *The magic is fading,* you thought. *It's leaving me.*

-The Memory Keeper's light dimmed.
+The Keepsake Keeper's light dimmed.
 "You broke the connections," it said, its voice sad.
 "But the magic requires connection, sharing, togetherness.
 Without it, the magic fades.
 You broke them, and the magic left you, fading away completely."

 *I broke them,* you realized. *I lost the magic.*